dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 # I**ntroduction**

-The purpose of this tool is to give users the opportunity to immerse in water user roles and experiment with a Lake Mead Water Bank.
-The Bank works on the principles of **A) Divide reservoir inflow**, **B) Subtract evaporation**, and **C) Users withdraw and conserve within their available water**, others choices, and real-time discussion of choices.
+The purpose of this tool is to give users the opportunity to immerse in water user roles for a Lake Mead model based on the principle of divide reservoir info.
+The process is: **A) Divide reservoir inflow**, **B) Subtract evaporation**, and **C) Users withdraw and conserve within their available water**, others choices, and real-time discussion of choices.
 We see uses of the tool for two purposes:.
 We see use of the tool for two purposes:

 -   As researchers we want to learn *Why* basin partners choose assumptions and *how* extreme; *Why* and *how* basin partners articulate their risk of uncertain future water supply and manage their vulnerability; and *Which* new insights they take from a model session.

--   Provoke discussion about new alternatives for Colorado River management post 2026 and their possible benefits to:
+-   Provoke thought and discussion to:

     -   Stabilize and recover reservoir storage under conditions of low storage *and* low inflow, and

-    -   Give users more autonomy to manage their vulnerability to water shortages.
+    -   Give users more autonomy to manage their conflicting vulnerabilities to water shortages.

 This document provides context information for each individual and group choice within the immersive model.
 The document also explains how choices build on existing Colorado River management (Appendix A).
-The document also suggest potential values to enter for user choices.
+The document also suggests potential values to enter for user choices.

 Find quick links to this support information -- the sections and subsections of